A Yau-Tian-Donaldson correspondence on a class of toric fibrations: An analytic criterion for the existence of extremal K ahler metrics

 Conversely, suppose $[\omega_0]$ admits a $T$-invariant extremal K\"ahler metric.
-Then the proof of \cite[Theorem~3.7]{WH} will yield the $T^{\mathbb{C}}$-properness of $\mathcal{M}^T$, should one has the uniqueness of the $T$-invariant extremal K\"ahler metrics modulo $T^{\mathbb{C}}$.
+Then the proof of \cite[Theorem~3.7]{WH} yields the $T^{\mathbb{C}}$-properness of $\mathcal{M}^T$, should one have the uniqueness of the $T$-invariant extremal K\"ahler metrics modulo $T^{\mathbb{C}}$.
 Generalizing the result of Berman-Berndtsson \cite{BB} and Chen-Paun-Zeng \cite{CPZ}, Lahdili showed, in the more general context of $(\v,\w)$-weighted metrics \cite[Theorem~2, Remark~2]{AL2}, that the $T$-invariant extremal metrics are unique modulo the action of $T^{\mathbb{C}}$.